 - Fan Tunnel: It could help you target a much larger group of Weibo users.
-It is not hard to understand because its based on the whole Weibo’s users.
+It is not hard to understand because its based on the whole of Weibo’s users.

-The influencer marketing in China is changing, because now new players are taking part to this new trend.
+The influencer marketing in China is changing because now new players are taking part in this new trend.
 You can call them KOL(Key Opinion Leader) or bloggers, they are the new biggest influencers in China.
 The performance of KOLs is closely related to their engagement with their followers.
 They are able to influence a lot of customers decisions just through their articles, the post, videos or comments about a brand or products.

 Social media has become essential in the Chinese lifestyle.
 Consumers use these platforms to find and share information and opinions about products and services.

 For businesses with a presence in China, including social media platforms in their marketing strategies is an effective way to engage with consumers.
 Social networks are also useful to develop consumer research, launch products, and manage crises.